tozti/tozti/docs/dev/store.rst

 Error code:
     - ``404`` if ``id`` corresponds to no known objects.
-    - ``400`` if an error occured when processing the object.
-For exemple, if the json object which was sended is malformated, or if the body of the request is not JSON.
+    - ``400`` if an error occurred when processing the object.
+For example, if the json object which was sended is malformated, or if the body of the request is not JSON.
     - ``200`` if the request was successful.